Abicumaran/Glioblastoma_II/README.md

 # Glioblastoma_II
 A set of codes and instructions for a follow-up study from our iScience (2022) results on pediatric glioblastoma.
-Paper is currently under review in Interdisciplinary Sciences: Computational Life Sciences (Springer).
+Paper is accepted in Interdisciplinary Sciences: Computational Life Sciences (Springer).

 To download the pediatric GBM scRNA seq expression counts (.csv) follow instructions from the iScience paper Uthamacumaran and Craig (2022)
 Select all pGBM cells (1943 cells)